daniellaomokore/BoredApp/README.md

 Video Demo Link: https://clipchamp.com/watch/ZVdVr6OEF1Z

-This version uses the MySQL database, there is an alternate 'postgres' branch compatible with Postgres.
+This version uses the MySQL database, there is an alternate 'postgress' branch compatible with Postgres.

 <b>My Favourite Features:</b>